OP-Engineering/link-preview-js/README.md

 It's more than likely there is nothing wrong with the library:

-- It's very simple; fetch html, parse html, look for OpenGraph html tags.
+- It's very simple; fetch HTML, parse HTML, and search for OpenGraph HTML tags.
 - Unless HTML or the OpenGraph standard change, the library will not break
 - If the target website you are trying to preview redirects you to a login page **the preview will fail**, because it will parse the login page
-- If the target website does not have OpenGraph tags **the preview will most likely fail**, there are some fallbacks but in general it will not work
+- If the target website does not have OpenGraph tags **the preview will most likely fail**, there are some fallbacks but in general, it will not work
 - **You cannot preview (fetch) another web page from YOUR web page.
 This is an intentional security feature of browsers called CORS**

 If you use this library and find it useful please consider [sponsoring me](https://github.com/sponsors/ospfranco), open source takes a lot of time and effort.

 # Link Preview

-Allows you to extract information from a HTTP url/link (or parse a HTML string) and retrieve meta information such as title, description, images, videos, etc. via **OpenGraph** tags.
+Allows you to extract information from an HTTP URL/link (or parse an HTML string) and retrieve meta information such as title, description, images, videos, etc. via **OpenGraph** tags.

 ## GOTCHAs

 - You cannot request a different domain from your web app (Browsers block cross-origin-requests).
-If you don't know how _same-origin-policy_ works, [here is a good intro](https://dev.to/lydiahallie/cs-visualized-cors-5b8h), therefore **this library works on node (back-end environments) and certain mobile run-times (cordova or react-native)**.
+If you don't know how _same-origin-policy_ works, [here is a good intro](https://dev.to/lydiahallie/cs-visualized-cors-5b8h), therefore **this library works on Node.js and certain mobile run-times (Cordova or React-Native)**.
 - **This library acts as if the user would visit the page, sites might re-direct you to sign-up pages, consent screens, etc.** You can try to change the user-agent header (try with `google-bot` or with `Twitterbot`), but you need to work around these issues yourself.

 ## API

-`getLinkPreview`: you have to pass a string, doesn't matter if it is just a URL or a piece of text that contains a URL, the library will take care of parsing it and returning the info of first valid HTTP(S) URL info it finds.
+`getLinkPreview`: you have to pass a string, doesn't matter if it is just a URL or a piece of text that contains a URL, the library will take care of parsing it and returning the info o the first valid HTTP(S) URL info it finds.

 `getPreviewFromContent`: useful for passing a pre-fetched Response object from an existing async/etc. call.
-Refer to example below for required object values.
+Refer to the example below for required object values.

 ```typescript
 import { getLinkPreview, getPreviewFromContent } from "link-preview-js";